 At the End of Your Trip

-- Text or email the latest odometer reading to the transport officer for Road User Charge purposes and
+- Text or email the latest odometer reading to the transport officer for Road User Charge purposes.

-- Return the keys to the transport officer
+- Return the keys to club gear room at the next club night.

 Club Alcohol Policy for Drivers